 “Your typical 2-year-old generally will not cover their ears to not listen,” Elizabeth Dick, a pediatric nurse, tells Romper.
 The not so great news?
 “They will just not listen and keep doing whatever they're doing,” she adds, which sounds about right in my experience.
 If your child doesn’t want to hear what you or another caregiver is saying, Dick says that may cover their entire head with their arms or bury their head in “a blanket or pillow to block everything out.”
 Fun.

-More commonly, the reason that toddlers cover their ears is routed more in self-soothing than in sheer defiance.
-It’s more common for toddlers to cover their ears when they’re overwhelmed, overstimulated, or sensitive to loud noises, Whitney Casares, pediatrician and author of The New Baby Blueprint: Caring for You and Your Little One tells Romper.
+It can seem like your toddler is covering their ears for no reason, but often the reason that toddlers cover their ears is routed more in self-soothing than in sheer defiance.
+It’s more common for toddlers to cover their ears when they’re overwhelmed, overstimulated, or sensitive to loud noises, Whitney Casares, M.D., pediatrician and author of The New Baby Blueprint: Caring for You and Your Little One, tells Romper.
 You may notice that they do this if they feel scared or even embarrassed.

 “Toddlers often will resort to covering their ears or even their whole head when they are anxious, scared, or even angry.
 It's self-preservation behavior.
 They feel safer in that position,” Dick says.
 "It would usually only be something to worry about if there are other physical symptoms or behaviors going on as well.”